Manage Report Visibility & Opt Into the Network

 If I update a public report, will those changes be reflected on partner platforms?

-Yes.
+Yes, however changes to the report and visibility apply to future distribution and do not affect data already accessed by third parties.
 Timing and visibility of updates may experience a delay subject to partner refresh schedules.
 If you have additional questions about your data on the network partner sites, please contact the partner organization.

 Donor Reporting & Data Privacy